 On our last day before heading back to Bilbao to catch our flights, we went to see the flysch cliffs at Zumaia.
 Flysch cliffs are formations of sedimentary rock “formed by the alternate deposition of thin layers of silt and sandstone, found near shorelines that were rapidly experiencing changes in sea level.
-They are formed underwater along the continental shelf when the area undergoes large structural deformation due to interaction of tectonic plates” according to Amazing Planet.
+They are formed underwater along the continental shelf when the area undergoes large structural deformation due to interaction of tectonic plates”.

 The best way to see this is on foot, and the Flysch cliffs area in Zumaia has multiple scenic walking routes that are truly beautiful.
 It is marked as a UNESCO site as well.